 iCIMS Resume Tips for Design Professionals

 iCIMS processes design role applications at enterprise companies in retail, healthcare, financial services, and consumer goods.
 Because iCIMS is text-focused and cannot evaluate visual portfolios, designers must translate their work into keyword-rich descriptions that score well in the system's AI matching algorithm.
 Creative resume formats that look impressive in a PDF viewer often parse poorly in iCIMS, resulting in misplaced or lost content.
+Learn how ATS scoring algorithms work in our ATS Score Calculation Guide.

 How iCIMS Handles Design Resumes